 Pac-12: UCLA Bruins

-No chance that Chip Kelly has two bad years in a row.
+No chance Chip Kelly has three bad years in a row.